15 of the Best Native Wildflowers for the US and Canada

 Common self-heal (Prunella vulgaris).

-Common self-heal grows to be twelve inches tall and eight inches wide, and is hardy in Zones 4 to 8.
+Common self-heal grows up to 12 inches tall and eight inches wide, and is hardy in Zones 4 to 8.

 Adapted to both full sun and part shade, it does best with afternoon shade in hotter climates.
 It will thrive in different soil types but prefers moist conditions.